bandohq/widget/README.md

 ## Key Features

-- **All-in-One Solution**: Support for all ecosystems, chains and tokens, and products supported by Bando.
+- **All-in-One Solution**: Support for all ecosystems, chains and tokens, and products supported by Bando (more and more added every week).
-- **Wallet Management**: Includes UI for managing wallets (EVM, Solana, and Bitcoin) with the option to use your own wallet solution.
+- **Wallet Management**: Includes UI for managing wallets (EVM, solana coming soon) with the option to use your own wallet solution.
 - **Flexible Styling**: Customizable themes and styles to seamlessly integrate with your app's design.
 - **Multi-Language Support**: Complete UI translations to cater to a global audience.
-- **Broad Compatibility**: Tested with popular frameworks including React, Next.js, Vue, Nuxt.js, Svelte, Remix, Gatsby, Vite, and CRA.
+- **Broad Compatibility**: Tested with React, Next.js, Vue, Nuxt.js, Svelte, Remix, Gatsby, Vite.

 ---